ycmjason/movedSite/README.md

 Usage
 -----
 This script is super simple.
-Just change the configuration in `index.html` (on line 12-13) and you are good to go.
+Just change the configuration in `config.js` and you are good to go.

+Detailed instructions are stated in `config.js`